-ASMUCAFE stands for Asociación de Mujeres Agropecuarias de Uribe, an organization of women farmers and landowners in El Tambo, a municipality within Cauca., and is now 140 members strong- with an average farm size of ½ a hectare.
-The women's mission as an association is to improve their families' quality of life through coffee farming and to contribute positively to their community by working together and sharing resources, knowledge, and support.
+ASMUCAFE stands for Asociación de Mujeres Agropecuarias de Uribe, an organisation of women farmers and landowners in El Tambo, a municipality within Cauca.
+The women's mission as an association is to improve their families quality of life through coffee farming and to contribute positively to their community by working together and sharing resources, knowledge, and support.
 "Our work is determined by our values such as responsibility, honesty, commitment, respect, solidarity, and competitiveness," they say.

-Asmucafe applied for and received funding to purchase their own building which they use to hold meetings and training sessions.
+Asmucafe applied for and received funding to purchase their own building which they use to hold meetings and training.
 They have built their own lab where members can bring their coffees to learn and improve quality.

-Girls Who Grind Coffee had the privilege of visiting Asmucafe in 2019 through a women’s producer trip organised through Cafe Imports, so we are beyond over the (dark-side of the) moon to share it with you!
+Girls Who Grind Coffee had the privilege of visiting Asmucafe in 2019 through a women’s producer trip organised through Cafe Imports.

 Our favourite espresso recipe for OMGoth at the roastery: